JSiegel0516/ICharm.AI-Project/README.md

    # Populate the database with initial seed data
    npm run db:seed
    ```
+   # If this gives an error, make sure the docker containers are running then try:
+   npm run db:push
+   npm run db:seed
 3. Verify connectivity from Node: (run from root)

    ```bash